serenity-js/serenity-js-playwright-test-template/README.md

 ```

 If you encounter issues downloading the Serenity BDD CLI jar, please follow the [detailed instructions in the Serenity/JS Handbook](https://serenity-js.org/modules/serenity-bdd/#downloading-the-serenity-bdd-reporting-cli).

-Similar instructions are available for the [`chromedriver` module](https://www.npmjs.com/package/chromedriver).

 ### Execution